CamoRF/Sonic-Frontiers-Mod-Hub/README.md

 - Q: How do I import the .model into blender?
   - A: Google "How to install a blender add-on and follow the tutorial", here's the [plugin](https://cdn.discordapp.com/attachments/987489054377508924/1041430235809316934/Hedgehog-Engine-2-Mesh-Blender-Importer-main.zip) if you missed it.
 - Q: ALT+R isn't working, why?
-  - A: Turn off hotkeys/keybindings for Radeon or NVIDIA overlays
+  - A: Turn off hotkeys/keybindings for AMD or NVIDIA overlays
 - Q: My model is invisible, why?
   - A: Make sure your materials all have proper names.
 Don't leave them as the default.